TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 _Each data structure is created by one or more tools which are detailed below_

 ## State

+The `state` object displays information about the type of account associated with an address, the block the address first appeared on the chain, the proxy address if the address is a proxied smart contract as well as account balance and a few other things.

 The following commands produce and manage states: